Shoe Carnival: New approach

 In 2002, Shoe Carnival rolled out a new, more subdued logo and toned down the circus-inspired look of its stores.

-In 2006 the company began construction on a $40 million corporate headquarters and distribution center.
+In 2006, the company began construction on a $40 million corporate headquarters and distribution center.
 Shoe Carnival's headquarters are now located in a new 60000 sqft building at Cross Pointe Commerce Center on the east side of Evansville.
 The company's 410000 sqft distribution center was built on Indiana 57 just north of the city.

 The company moved to online sales in 2012, by which time 352 stores were in operation, predominantly in the Midwest.
-In October of that same year, General Merchandise Manager Sifford was promoted to Chief Executive Officer when former CEO Mark Lemond, who had been with the company since 1987, stepped down for health reasons.
+In October of that same year, General Merchandise Manager Sifford was promoted to chief executive officer when former CEO Mark Lemond, who had been with the company since 1987, stepped down for health reasons.
 Mark J. Worden later took over as CEO in September 2021.

 Shoe Carnival launched a program called Shoes2U in 2015, allowing shoppers to receive styles and sizes of shoes from other stores in the Shoe Carnival chain through home delivery.
 Together with further expansion to more than 400 retail stores, this e-commerce initiative lead to the company reaching the $1 billion mark in total sales for the year 2016.

 During the first half of fiscal 2018 the company reported $525.8 million in sales, a gain of $37.4 million from the previous year.
 Sales from comparable stores (omitting internet sales and sales through new stores) increased about 4 percent for that six-month period.

 According to Chief Financial Officer Kerry Jackson, speaking to Footwear News in 2018 digital sales were the fastest-growing part of Shoe Carnival's business, with the company making a concerted effort to expand its presence among internet shoppers.

 The company's majority owner is J. Wayne Weaver, former owner of the Jacksonville Jaguars.

-Acquisition of Shoe Station
+Acquisitions

-In December 2021, Shoe Carnival announced it had acquired substantially all of the assets of privately held, family-owned Shoe Station, Inc., which operates stores in five Southern states, for $67 million in cash.
+On December 3, 2021, Shoe Carnival announced it had acquired substantially all of the assets of privately held, family-owned Shoe Station, Inc., which operates 21 stores in five Southern states, for $67 million in cash.
+Shoe Station was founded by Terry S. Barkin in 1984.
 The addition of a new brand and new retail locations to the Shoe Carnival portfolio creates a retail platform to serve a broader customer base with shoppers in both urban and suburban demographics.
-Shoe Station's current President and chief executive officer, G. Brent Barkin, becomes the company's Senior Vice President, New Business Development & Integration, reporting to Mr. Worden.
-Mr. Barkin, the son of Shoe Station's founder Terry S. Barkin, has been with Shoe Station for over twenty years.
-G. Brent Barkin will lead Shoe Station while focusing on new business growth opportunities for the combined Company.
 With the addition of Shoe Station to the Shoe Carnival portfolio, the Company expects to surpass 400 stores by the end of 2022, on a path to double-digit new store growth in the years ahead.

+On February 13, 2024, Shoe Carnival announced the acquisition of Rogan's Shoes, a privately held retailer with 28 stores in Wisconsin, Minnesota, and Illinois, for $45 million in cash.
+The existing Rogan's stores will feature the combined name of "Rogan’s Shoe Station".